retentioneering/retentioneering-tools/README.md

 ## How it works?

 All you need to get started with Retentioneering is clickstream log of events from your web-site or app: {user_ID, event_ID, timestamp} (or use provided sample [datasets](https://github.com/retentioneering/retentioneering-tools/tree/master/examples/data) in .csv format).
-You can vectorize individual user trajectories in dataset and plot all your users logs on 2D map using TSNE projection:
+You can vectorize individual user trajectories in dataset and plot all your users logs on 2D map using TSNE or UMAP projection:

 ```python
 data.retention.learn_tsne(plot_type='targets');